By Christy Sharer LPC, NCC

 Mayo Clinic Staff “Diseases and Conditions: Postpartum Depression”

-National Institute of Mental Health “Postpartum Depression Facts”
+National Institute of Mental Health “Perinatal Depression”

 Postpartum Progress “The Symptoms of Postpartum Depression & Anxiety (in Plain Mama English)”